Piano: Specialized

+A Steinway player piano from 1920.
+Harold Bauer performing Saint-Saëns' Piano Concerto No. 2, excerpt of 3rd movement.
+Duo-Art recording 5973-4.

 The toy piano, introduced in the 19th century, is a small piano-like instrument that generally uses round metal rods to produce sound, rather than strings.
 The US Library of Congress recognizes the toy piano as a unique instrument with the subject designation, Toy Piano Scores: M175 T69.

 In 1863, Henri Fourneaux invented the player piano, which plays itself from a piano roll.
 A machine perforates a performance recording into rolls of paper, and the player piano replays the performance using pneumatic devices.
 Modern equivalents of the player piano include the Bösendorfer CEUS, Yamaha Disklavier and QRS Pianomation, using solenoids and MIDI rather than pneumatics and rolls.

 A silent piano is an acoustic piano having an option to silence the strings by means of an interposing hammer bar.
 They are designed for private silent practice, to avoid disturbing others.

 In 1801, Edward Ryley invented the transposing piano.
 This rare instrument has a lever under the keyboard to move the keyboard relative to the strings, so a pianist can play in a familiar key while the music sounds in a different key.

 The minipiano 'Pianette' model viewed with its original matching stool: the wooden flap at the front of the instrument has been dropped revealing the tuning pins at the front.